 Here is what this means practically for your website forms.
 If your form submissions are being stored or routed through a third-party platform, which they almost always are, that platform needs to sign a BAA with you before you use it for anything involving PHI.
 No BAA, no compliance.
 It is that direct.

 The problem is that many popular website and form tools do not offer BAAs at all.
 General website builders designed for small businesses, standard form plugins, and free survey tools are usually not built with healthcare in mind.
-They are not covered entities, they do not have the infrastructure for it, and they are not going to sign a BAA.
 HIPAA-focused platforms, EHR-adjacent intake tools, and purpose-built healthcare form builders are the ones that typically do.

-I have had this conversation with more than a few clients who were using a well-known website builder and were surprised that it did not qualify.
-The pivot is usually straightforward once we identify it, but catching it before the site launches is a lot easier than retrofitting it afterward.
+I have had this conversation with [X clients in the past X months] who were using a well-known website builder and were surprised that it did not qualify.
+The pivot is usually a [X–X hour] migration once we identify it, but catching it before the site launches is a lot easier than retrofitting it afterward.

 Which website forms do health professionals need to worry about?